 Portfolio Administrator Salary

 Portfolio Administrators in the United States can expect wages of $54K annually on average.
 Overall incomes of Portfolio Administrators generally bottom out at around $39K and peak near $80K; the final number can, in exceptional cases, include upwards of $11K each for bonuses and profit sharing proceeds.
 Career duration is the biggest factor affecting pay for this group, followed by geography.
 Medical benefits are awarded to most, and the greater part earn dental coverage.
 Male Portfolio Administrators are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 57 percent of the field.
 Most Portfolio Administrators report high levels of job satisfaction.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Portfolio Administrator